 And now there is going to be an OVA crossover with all three.

 One Piece and Toriko have crossed over three times so far, the first special (which was animated) took place pre-Timeskip in One Piece, while the other two take place post.
 Both authors are real good friends so theres a chance that the crosses are canon.
+The third one adds Dragon Ball to the mix.

 Pretty Cure All Stars crosses over all the existing Pretty Cure series in one big movie.
 This has gone from one movie teaming four teams to five movies featuring eight teams.